EIF4E: Discovery

-Structure and function
+Structure

-Most eukaryotic cellular mRNAs are blocked at their 5'-ends with the 7-methyl-guanosine five-prime cap structure, m7GpppX (where X is any nucleotide).
-This structure is involved in several cellular processes including enhanced translational efficiency, splicing, mRNA stability, and RNA nuclear export. eIF4E is a eukaryotic translation initiation factor involved in directing ribosomes to the cap structure of mRNAs.
-It is a 24-kD polypeptide that exists as both a free form and as part of the eIF4F pre-initiation complex.
-Almost all cellular mRNA require eIF4E in order to be translated into protein.
-The eIF4E polypeptide is the rate-limiting component of the eukaryotic translation apparatus and is involved in the mRNA-ribosome binding step of eukaryotic protein synthesis.
+Most eukaryotic cellular mRNAs are blocked at their 5'-ends with the 7-methyl-guanosine five-prime cap structure, m7GpppX (where X is any nucleotide). eIF4E is a eukaryotic translation initiation factor that binds specifically to this cap structure.
+It is a 24-kD polypeptide that exists both in a free form and as part of the eIF4F pre-initiation complex.

 The other subunits of eIF4F are a 47-kD polypeptide, termed eIF4A, that possesses ATPase and RNA helicase activities, and a 220-kD scaffolding polypeptide, eIF4G.